 To fill the universe with life requires that we grow far more than our previous leap factor of ten million.
 More like three to ten factors that big still to go.
+(See Added below.)
 So think of all the obstacles we’ve overcome so far, obstacles that appeared when we reached new scales of size and levels of ability.
 If we were lucky to make it this far, we’ll have to be much more lucky to make it all the way.

-Of course few individual today focus on filling the universe with life.
+Of course few individuals today focus on filling the universe with life.
 Most attend to their individual needs.
 And as we’ve been getting rich over the last few centuries, our needs have changed.
 Many cite Maslow’s Hierarchy of Needs:

 While few offer much concrete evidence for this, most seem to accept it or one of its many variations.
 Once our basic needs are met, our attention switches to “higher” needs.
 Wealth really does change humans.
-(I see this in part as returning to forager values with increasing wealth.)
+(I see this in part as our returning to forager values with increasing wealth.)

 Pretty much all the growth that we have seen so far has been in a context where humans, and their ancestors, were focused mainly on low needs.
-Our current turn toward high needs is quite new, and thus unproven.
+Our current turn toward high needs is quite new, and thus relatively unproven.
 Yes, we have continued to grow, but more slowly.
 That seems worth at least a bit of worry.